monsieurbadia/w2gl.js/README.md

 ## listeners

-used listeners to doing things, for example each mesh/renderer attach listener methods
+use listeners to update things, for example each mesh/renderer attach listener methods

 ##### onrender